Travel Nurses Tackle Debt

 Synita: What I did differently than before was stay focused.
 Its easy to start something but often hard to continue it, especially when you see no instant gratification.
 I also had a friend that was also debt free that I asked to keep me accountable so that I could stay on track.
 I do believe that accountability helps because you don’t want to disappoint or show signs of failure.

 Jay: The main difference in my life now compared to when I was in debt.
 PAY YOURSELF FIRST!
 Whether that is paying off debt, or putting into investments.
 Every Monday I have money go into several investment accounts.
 You can’t spend what isn’t as easily accessible.

 What are your top 3 pieces of advice for fellow travel nurses?

 - Get a goal and stick to it.

 - Get a mentor for everything in life.

 - Live life, not work for a living.

-(From hubby-take advice from professionals, not the person getting you a job.
-I.e. tax implications of traveling)
+(Take advice from professionals, not the person getting you a job.
+I.e. tax implications of traveling.)

 - Have a timeframe of when you want the overall goal accomplished then set monthly goals according to that and CRUSH them.